nerves-hub/documentation/nerves-hub/custom-deployment/run-terraform.md

 And now the application stack can be run with the `staging.sh` script.
 Answer `yes` to any further prompts to grant permission to create resources.
 After this task completes, the app should be visible at the specified domain.

+If you have used a custom subdomain, create a copy of staging.sh and replace all instances of the word `staging` with your custom subdomain name.

 ## Debugging

 If the build fails due to services being created out of order and missing dependencies just run the `staging.sh` script again.